 When Self-Care is Self-Sabotage

-In another article, I introduced the concept of the Negativity Cycle™.
-When we encounter a stressor, we have a negative thought, which produces a negative emotion we want to escape from, which then results in us engaging in a pleasure to escape feeling the negative emotion.
+In another article, I introduced the concept of the Negativity Loop™.
+When we encounter a stressor, we have a negative thought, which produces a negative emotion we want to escape from, which then results in us engaging in a protection response to escape feeling the negative emotion.

-This is important to grasp because when many people define self-care by the activity, they oftentimes engage in self-care as a pleasure in a Negativity Cycle.
+This is important to grasp because when many people define self-care by the activity, they oftentimes engage in self-care as a protection response in a Negativity Loop.

 When you use self-care as an activity to escape negative emotion, you are actually engaging in self-sabotage.
 The motivation behind the self-care is key.